Order of Musashi Shinobi Samurai: After 1868: "Era of modern ninshi"

 For decades the order has systematized its traditions, and codified them as the fundamental principles and guidelines.

 In 2019 its fundamental philosophy was presented as "The Code of Shinobi Samurai", or "Ninshido" in the annual congress of the International Ninja Research Association.

 In 2019, The Order of Musashi Shinobi Samurai, NPO (Musashi Ninshidan NPO - NPO法人 武蔵忍士団) was founded by Kazuhiro Aizawa, Kiyomi Shibata, and Mayumi Shindo and 7 other members.

 The vision of the NPO is a sustainable and peaceful world where every person thrives, and the present purpose of the order is to contribute to the public interest by conducting projects related to promoting culture and international exchange besides its century-old aim of training its members to be full-fledged shinobi.

 In the same year the order established its transnational research center with Kenryu Hayek (chief administrator) and Ulises Villa Huesca.
 The research center fortifies the ninshi think tank by providing information throughout the world.
 Intelligence gathering has been historically the main mission of the shinobi order.
 The order advocates Ninshido as a valid framework for today and for the future.

 In 2021 an NPO in Europe was established with the name Ninshidan Europe as Sven Kristjan Kreisberg as chairman.

+In May 2023, the main headquarters dōjō was relocated to Matsugaya, Taitō Ward, prompting the associated NPO dōjō to move to the same location.

 The development of Ninshido

 In 2019 an academic presentation titled "Ninshido: The New paradigm of the Order of Shinobi Samurai" was made by Kazuhiro Aizawa and Kiyomi Shibata (The NPO Musashi Order of Shinobi Samurai), at the 4th annual convention of the International Ninja Research Association in Nagano in 2019.

 According to Mansenshukai(Bansenshukai), the shinobi's ethics was "seishin" (正心 right-mindedness), which encouraged the shinobi to be loyal to their feudal clients and not to use their arts for themselves.
 But this was not enough for the shinobsamurai to serve the shogunate, as "seishin" could be used as justifications of arbitrary conducts.

 With the introduction of the Gakumon Ginmi (学問吟味) recruitment exams in 1792 by the shogunate, which required the examinees to study Confucianism and neo-Confucianism.
 Especially the Neo-Confucianist ideas were combined with the old shinobi mindsets that new ninshi philosophical ideas started to develop emphasizing on Gotoku (五徳 Five Virtues), Gogyo (五行 Five Elements), and Sansai (三才 Three Powers).
-This took place before the introduction of Bushido by Nitobe Inazo.